AI Search Readiness vs Traditional SEO: What Our Data Shows

 What Is AI Search Readiness?

-What My Research Actually Found
+What Our Research Actually Found

-| Predictor | Correlation (r) | Variance Explained | Statistical Significance |
+| Predictor | Signal strength | Variance / effect size | Status |

 |---|---|---|---|

-| AI Readiness Score (my tool) | r = 0.009 | 0.008% | p = 0.849 (not significant) |
+| Original 26-check readiness score | r = 0.009 | 0.008% variance | p = 0.849 - null |

-| Domain Authority (traditional SEO) | r = 0.129 | ~2% | Borderline |
+| Domain Authority (traditional SEO) | r = 0.129 | ~2% variance | Borderline |

-| Content Relevance (same-topic match) | 62x difference | 5.17% vs 0.08% citation rate | Highly significant |
+| Same-topic vs cross-topic (binary) | 62x effect | 5.17% vs 0.08% cite rate | Highly significant |

 The Fundamental Difference: Ranking vs Citation